We strive to improve the health and wellbeing of the people we care for, our staff and members, to support and empower them to lead a fulfilling life.

-We are a University of Cambridge Teaching Trust and member of Cambridge University Health Partners working collaboratively with the University of Cambridge Clinical School.
+We are a University of Cambridge Teaching Trust and member of Cambridge University Health Partners working with the University of Cambridge Clinical School and Anglia Ruskin University.
 This link directs you to the Cambridge University Health Partners website.
 You can view more information about our research programmes through this link.

 We are also a partner in the National Institute for Health Research's Applied Research Collaboration East of England.
-The NIHR ARC East of England is a five-year collaboration between Cambridgeshire and Peterborough NHS Foundation Trust, and the Universities of Cambridge, East Anglia, Hertfordshire and Essex along with other NHS Trusts, Local Authorities, Regional Sustainability and Transformation Partnerships (STPs), patient-led organisations, charities, and industry partners across the region.
+The NIHR ARC East of England is a five-year collaboration between CPFT, and the Universities of Cambridge, East Anglia, Hertfordshire and Essex along with other NHS Trusts, Local Authorities, Regional Sustainability and Transformation Partnerships (STPs), patient-led organisations, charities, and industry partners across the region.
 ARC East of England has a focus on improving the health and wellbeing of vulnerable people in complex health systems, while retaining a population health view.

 Our staff are committed to treating you with dignity and respect at all times and, in return, we expect you to treat them in the same way.
 Our staff and their wellbeing is very important to us and we have a zero tolerance policy towards this.

 The NHS is continuing to manage the Covid pandemic and is experiencing a high demand for its services.
 As a result we may not always be able to visit you in your own home at the time you prefer.
 If this happens then please discuss it with staff when they next visit so alternatives can be explored.
 This may include further support to help you to manage your own needs independently or exploring if family and friends could help.
 However, if our staff feel that behaviour reaches an unacceptable level and breaches our zero tolerance policy we will issue warning letters, which can result in the withdrawal of care.